DamianoPantani/fw-emoticons/README.md

 });
 ```

-Default emoticons mapping can be easily accessed and modified in the `fw_emoticons.js` file.
+Default emoticons mapping ([PREVIEW](https://cdn.rawgit.com/DamianoPantani/fw-emoticons/master/demo/emoticons_mapping.html)) can be easily accessed and modified in the `fw_emoticons.js` file.
+**NOTE:** Do NOT use nested selectors, e.g. `.comment, .comment p`.
+It may skip child blocks and cause a slight performance drop in extreme cases.
+Instead, in this example wrap existing text from `.comment` block in any html tag.

 ## License